tyrantdavis/KC-Housing/README.md

 ## Data
 An anonymized dataset that can be used to train the machine-learning model has been found.
 It is a CSV file containing more than 20,000 real estate transactions conducted in King County, Washington.

+## Conclusions

+- Which attribute has the greatest influence on price?
+    - sqft_living is the feature that has the greatest correlation to price
+- What are some other attributes that have a strong influence on price?
+    - grade and sqft_above
+- What patterns seem to exist regarding house prices and location?
+    - Expensive homes appear clustered around the lakes in Bellvue and Seattle, Lake Washington, and Lake Sammamish.
+Some expensive homes are not on the lake, however.
+Less expensive homes tend to be located in areas other than Bellvue and Seattle such as Federal Way, Auburn, Covington, Maple Valley, and Enumclaw - the southern sector of the county.
+- What is the maximum house price in the dataset?
+    - The maximum price for a home in this dataset is $7,700,000
+- What are the features of the typical house in the dataset?

+  The typical house:

+    Does not have a "view" and is not on the waterfront.
+    Has a grade of 7.
+    Has a zipcode of 98103.
+    Has 3 bedrooms, 2.5 bathrooms, and 1 floor level.